 The previous charts highlight six cities in addition to Oakland: Atlanta, Baltimore, Cincinnati, Detroit, Memphis, and Pittsburgh.
 Atlanta and Detroit were chosen for their notable declines in both reported property crime and violent crime.
 Like Oakland, Baltimore struggles with high violent crime but has experienced recent success in lowering property crime rates.
 Also like Oakland, Cincinnati entered into a negotiated agreement with a federal monitor to reform its police force in the early 2000s that has been heralded as a successful example of community-centered policing.
-Memphis and Pittsburgh are notable for being on the opposite ends of the crime spectrum of the cities analyzed.
-Within the chapters that follow, case studies of some of these cities and others will show best practices in lowering crime rates and recovering from police department crises.
+Memphis and Pittsburgh are notable for being on the opposite ends of the crime spectrum of all analyzed cities.
+Throughout this report, case studies of some of these cities and others will show best practices in lowering crime rates and recovering from police department crises.